 The process of making Chicken Chettinad is also no different but it is the appetizing combination of flavours, which leaves a long-lasting impression on the palate.
 Chettinad Cuisine has its own set of cooking tricks and tales and an untold saga of key ingredients for the novice cook like me.
 One day while on a mission to find some cooking tips online on the said cuisine, an online bookselling portal guided me to the page of ‘the Bangala Table – flavours and recipes from Chettinad.’
 The cover page was fascinating enough to immediately add it to the shopping cart and a few days later it was on my bookshelf sharing space with our cookbooks.

 With eager thoughts while turning pages of the newly acquired cookbook I landed upon the recipe of Chicken Chettinad Pepper Masala.
-The inception of the recipes says, “ This is really the flag bearer of the Chettinad food.
+The inception of the recipes says, “ This is really the flag bearer of the Chettinad food and to a degree, Indian food recipes.
 If there is one dish that people around India and the World know of Chettinad Cuisine, Chicken Chettinad Pepper Masala is it!”
 The next moment roasting and grinding of masala begins, toned down the spice level of the curry by reducing the number of goontur red chilies to almost half, rest naively followed the recipe and very soon the air in the house was filled with the aroma of the simmering Chettinad masala.

 - 500 gram chicken cut into curry size pieces